 Lomiko’s flagship graphite project, La Loutre, has been first Canadian company to receive the US $8.35M from DoD under the Title III grant and $4.9M federal contribution agreement to advance the graphite upgrading process covering 50% and 75% of all the costs to complete the studies needed to understand the project potential.

-LOMIKO ANNOUNCEMENT MAY 16, 2024CORPORATE PRESENTATIONLA LOUTRE FACT SHEET
+LOMIKO ANNOUNCEMENT MAY 16, 2024CORPORATE PRESENTATIONFACT SHEET

 A People-First Company